Xetibo/ReSet-Doc/sections/literature.typ

 provide specific implementations for use cases.
 Notably, it lessens the burden of development on the application developers, while also providing users with the functionality they explicitly want to use.
-The notable downside to this is the development and performance overhead the system itself has on the application, and the newly created burden on the plugin developers.
+The notable downside to this is the development and performance overhead the system itself has on the application and the newly created burden on the plugin developers.

 For ReSet, the use case for a plugin system is the wide variety of features that either a system supports, or the user wants.
 As an example, it makes no sense to provide a VR Headset configuration for a system that does not support such devices.
 At the same, it is also counterproductive to offer settings for users that will never be used, for example, touchpad settings on a desktop.
-Here the system could either detect available devices and load plugins respectively, or simply give users the ability to gradually control their used plugins.
+Here the system could either detect available devices and load plugins respectively or simply give users the ability to gradually control their used plugins.

 Specifically for hardware support, a plugin system also covers potential future